 How To Treat Dark Spots Like A Derm

-One skin concern that we’re constantly asked about is dark spots, aka sunspots (you ask us, we ask the experts).
-Whatever you call them, dark spots are considered dark patches of uneven tone most commonly found on your neck, shoulder, and face, and are usually reddish, brown or grey in appearance.
-They’re actually one of the most common skin concerns among women in their 20s – so try not to worry about them too much, because pretty much everyone has them.
+One skin concern that we’re constantly asked about is dark spots, or what some people refer to as sunspots.
+Dark spots are considered dark patches of uneven tone most commonly found on your neck, shoulders, and face, and are usually reddish, brown, or grey in appearance.
+They’re actually one of the most common skin concerns among women in their 20s – so try not to worry about them too much because pretty much everyone has them.
 However, that doesn’t mean you shouldn’t know how to treat them (and prevent more from cropping up) if you want to.
-To help, we spoke to L.A-based dermatologist and author of Feed Your Face, Dr. Jessica Wu, for the 411 on this common skin condition.
+So, we spoke to L.A-based dermatologist and author of Feed Your Face, Dr. Jessica Wu, for the 411 on this common skin concern.

-The easiest ways to prevent dark spots from forming is to protect your skin from damaging UVA and UVB rays.
-This is why Dr. Jessica Wu insists that it’s important to “Read labels so you know you’re choosing a good sunscreen.
+The easiest way to prevent dark spots from forming is to protect your skin from damaging UVA and UVB rays.
+This is why Dr. Wu insists that it’s important to “Read labels, so you know you’re choosing a good sunscreen.
 Look for SPF 30 or higher, with UVA-blocking ingredients such as zinc oxide.
 US and European brands will be labeled ‘broad spectrum’ while many Asian brands (such as Shiseido and Neogen) will have a PA rating that indicates UVA protection; look for PA+++ or higher.”
-We love the Thank You Farmer Sun Project Water Sun Cream SPF50+ PA+++, $24, it offers amazing protection and is super lightweight so it doesn’t leave your skin feeling greasy.
+We love the Thank You Farmer Sun Project Water Sun Cream SPF50+ PA+++, $24; it offers amazing protection and is super lightweight, so it doesn’t leave your skin feeling greasy.

 How To Treat Dark Spots